-Tax time tips to maximize your return
+The deadline is April 30th: here are some tax time tips to maximize your return

-Eligible educator school-supply tax credit.
+Eligible educator school-supply tax credit:

 In order to be eligible for this credit:

-- You must be a teacher or early childhood educator employed at an elementary or secondary school or a regulated child care facility and have a teacher’s certificate that is valid in the province or territory where you are employed (or must have a certificate or diploma in early childhood education that is recognized in the province or territory where you are employed)
+- You must be a teacher or early childhood educator employed at an elementary/secondary school/a regulated child-care facility, and have a teacher’s certificate that is valid in the province or territory where you are employed (or must have a certificate or diploma in early childhood education that is recognized in the province or territory where you are employed)

-Pension buybacks (OTPP).
+Pension buybacks (OTPP):

 Receiving OTPP benefits?
 Click here for more educator-specific tips when it comes to filing your taxes in retirement.

-Pension income splitting.
+Pension income splitting:

 How pension income-splitting works: